$0 Northwest Territories Adoption Quick-Start Checklist

 Criminal Record Checks for Adoption in the NWT: What You Need and Why

-The background check requirements for adoption in the Northwest Territories are not optional components that can be gathered at the end of the process.
-They are prerequisites that must be complete before your home study can be finalized — and they take longer to process than most people anticipate.
+The background check requirements for adoption in the Northwest Territories are part of the home-study process, not paperwork to leave until the end.
+They can take longer to process than most people anticipate.
 Starting them as early as possible is one of the few steps you can take to meaningfully reduce your overall adoption timeline.

 Here is exactly what is required, what each check looks for, and what can slow them down.